shaik1002/biggitlabbomb/doc/api/remote_mirrors.md

 ## Create a pull mirror

-Learn how to [configure a pull mirror](project_pull_mirroring.md#configure-pull-mirroring-for-a-project) by using the project pull mirroring API.
+Learn how to [configure a pull mirror](projects.md#configure-pull-mirroring-for-a-project) using the Projects API.

 ## Create a push mirror